Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

 In the past, US troops were stationed in Taiwan.
-Until the US severed diplomatic ties with Taiwan in 1972, military facilities were scattered throughout Taipei City.
-Mr. Yen Bo, who is researching US military bases in Taiwan, gave us a tour.
+Until the US severed diplomatic ties with Taiwan in 1979, military facilities were scattered across Taiwan, especially in Taipei, Taichung and Tainan.
+Raphael Kuo, who is researching US military bases in Taiwan, led a walking tour for us.

 画像